byrd-laif/soilMakers/readme.md

 #### *Loss of biodiversity is catastrophic, impacts are symbiotic and happen within the physical body and Mother Earth, far into future generations.*

-**Having accepted this circumstance, *responsibility* then means the *ability* to have a *creative response* to the situation as it is now.
-The *seeds of opportunity*, and awareness to take the moment and transform it into a better situation.**
+**Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.**

 #### An opportunity for the creation of something new and beautiful.